 When planning your trip to Melbourne, you may be wondering, "What should I do?"
 Free museum days, theatre performances, and festival days are all on the docket for you.

 The Winter Village

-The Skyline Terrace at Federation Square has once again transformed into a free, family-friendly winter wonderland complete with ice skating, food trucks and pop-up bars, as well as a magical igloo village.
+Again, Federation Square's Skyline Terrace has been converted into a free, family-friendly winter wonderland replete with ice skating, food trucks, pop-up bars, and a lovely igloo village.

 Disney: The Magic of Animation

 Following extensive renovations, ACMI is once again prepared to hold major winter art shows.
 The National Museum of African American History and Culture is not holding back either, promising a massive 90-year display of Disney animation along with a look behind the scenes at Walt Disney Animation Companies, one of the world's most productive animation studios.